 Youtube is also a great way to gain visibility as well as build a community.

-Youtube also has the added potential of becoming a revenue stream itself with the right combination of good quality content, engagement tactics, and consistency.
+Youtube also has the potential to become a revenue stream with the right combination of good quality content, engagement tactics, and consistency.

 Youtube partners often rank as the top-earning digital creators, and fitness channels tend to do well.

 Now let’s look at how much you might expect to earn as a Pilates instructor.

 Income potential is important and probably the first real consideration when considering a career move.

 For a Pilates instructor in the US, the national average is $53,204 per year.

 Remember that this is an average, and many variables influence where you sit on the scale.

 Let’s look at a few of those variables